bubroz/clipscribe/README.md

 - **Rich Progress Indicators**: Get real-time feedback in your terminal with beautiful progress bars.
 - **Cost & Time Tracking**: Live monitoring of API costs and processing time for each stage.
 - **Enhanced Markdown Reports**: Interactive reports with Mermaid diagrams, collapsible sections, and visual dashboards.

+### 💡 Coming in v2.14.0: The Knowledge Synthesis Engine
+- **Consolidated Timelines**: Automatically build event timelines from multiple video sources.
+- **Dynamic Knowledge Panels**: Synthesize all information about a person, place, or topic into a single, comprehensive view.
+- **Information Flow Mapping**: Visualize how stories and concepts develop across a video series.
+- **Streamlit "Mission Control"**: A new interactive UI for managing and visualizing video collections.

 ## 📋 Requirements